April 7th 2021

 Twitter Facebook Linked In

-In the Pantone Graphics PMS system the majority of the colours are referred to using a three- or four-digit number followed by a C or U. There are also a small number of named colours, such as the 18 base colours like PANTONE Reflex Blue or PANTONE Orange 021 which are named after the pigment which Pantone are replicating.
+Most Pantone PMS system colours are referred to using a three or four-digit number followed by a C or U. There are also a small number of named colours, including the 18 base ink colours.
+Examples include PANTONE Reflex Blue or PANTONE Orange 021 which are named after the pigment.
+Greys and Blacks also have a name and the number changes as the depth and tone of the colour changes.
+For example there are 11 different Cool Gray colours.

 Metallic colours are 3 or 4 digit numbers beginning with an 8, Packaging Metallic colours are 5 digit numbers beginning with 10 and Pastel & Neon colours are 3 or 4 digit numbers beginning with 8 or 9.

-The letter suffix refers to the paper stock on which it is printed: a “C” for coated or gloss paper or a “U” for uncoated paper.
-Metallic and Packaging metallic colours are only available on coated paper.
+The letter suffix refers to the paper stock on which it is printed.
+“C” for coated or gloss paper or “U” for uncoated paper.
+Metallic colours are only available on coated paper.

 Related Articles